ankurchaudhary/API-Java-TestNg/Readme.md

-# To run all test cases use mvn test command
+# To run all tests use mvn test command